zenecture/neuroflow/README.md

 - application: plugins, helpers, functionality related to application
 - playground: examples with resources

-To use NeuroFlow, add these dependencies to your SBT (Scala Version 2.12.x, oss.sonatype.org) project:
+To use NeuroFlow for Scala 2.12.x, add these dependencies to your SBT project:

 ```scala
 libraryDependencies ++= Seq(